Fiscal Year 2017-18

 How the Human Services Agency is Performing

-Medi-Cal active caseload increased dramatically after the introduction of the Affordadable Care Act (ACA), but that growth has mostly stagnated since Spring of 2016.
+Medi-Cal active caseload increased dramatically after the introduction of the Affordadable Care Act (ACA), but active enrollment has decreased slightly since September 2017.

 Major provisions of the Affordable Care Act (ACA) were implemented in January 2014.
 With the implementation of the ACA, many of the participants in Healthy San Francisco became newly eligible for insurance through Medi-Cal Expansion starting January 2014, resulting in an 83 percent caseload increase within two years.
 The Human Services Agency (HSA) aims to further increase enrollment through outreach to the estimated 10,000 low-income San Franciscans who do not have health insurance.